Chemistry at Balliol College

 Balliol College has a distinguished tradition in Chemistry that goes back more than 150 years.
 In 1853 the College opened its own chemistry laboratory, in what is now the JCR bar.
 Two Balliol Chemistry alumni have won Nobel prizes: Cyril Hinshelwood (who was jointly awarded the Nobel Prize for Chemistry in 1956) and Oliver Smithies (who was jointly awarded the Nobel Prize for Medicine in 2007).
 Another Balliol Chemistry alumnus, Christopher Longuet-Higgins, became a distinguished theoretical chemist, while the American Nobel laureate Linus Pauling deduced the structure of the alpha-helix when he was a Visiting Research Fellow in Balliol.

+Balliol typically admits around 7 students per year for the MChem course, and we warmly welcome applicants from all backgrounds: students are selected on the basis of their potential and enthusiasm for the subject.
 Chemistry in Oxford is taught by a mixture of lectures, laboratory work, classes and small group tutorials.
 The tutorials take place in College, and are given by one of the College’s tutors or lecturers (who are listed below).
 In addition to the College-based tutorials, classes in Mathematics and Physics are arranged in the first year.

 The Balliol Chemistry Society (BACCHUS) organises regular social and academic activities, drawing together Balliol’s large community of Chemistry undergraduate and graduate students and the Chemistry Fellows, ensuring that Balliol College is a vibrant and rewarding place to study Chemistry.